64 Powerful Lent Bible Verses for Every Lenten Stage

 This Lenten reading plan guides you through key Biblical themes that align with the season’s focus on reflection, repentance, and spiritual growth.
 Each week follows a specific theme, helping you understand the broader narrative of salvation and Christ’s sacrifice.
 The readings are intentionally kept manageable, typically consisting of 1-2 chapters per day.

-Mark each day’s reading with a ☐ when completed.
+Print this section out and mark each day’s reading with a ☐ when completed.

 Week 1: The Need for Salvation